What is a Merchant Cash Advance?

 The lender’s factor rates fall anywhere from 1.09 to 1.41.
 The company also charges a 2.5% origination fee and a $50/month administration fee.

-Small business owners need a credit score of 500, at least six months in business, and $15k in monthly revenue to qualify.
+Small business owners need a credit score of at least 500, to be in business for at least six months, and to have a monthly revenue of at least $15,000 to qualify.
 Credibly can approve applications in as little as 4 hours and wire the advance within 24-48 hours.
+Credibly is based in Michigan.

 Rapid Finance

 Rapid Finance is an online lender specializing in lightning-fast funding.
-The company offers MCA with amounts between $5k-$500k.
+The company offers MCA with amounts ranging from $ 5,000 to $500,000.

 Rapid Finance MCA factor rates start at 1.22.
 You need a credit score of 550, three months in business, and $5k in monthly revenue to qualify.

-The company offers a quick and easy application with minimal documentation.
+The company offers a quick and easy application process with minimal documentation requirements.
 If approved, you can get your funds in as little as 24 hours.
+Rapid Finance’s headquarters are in Maryland.

 CAN Capital

 Launched in 1998, CAN Capital is one of the originators of MCAs.
-Small business owners can get an advance between $2,500-$250k.
+Small business owners can receive an advance of between $ 2,500 and $250,000.

 Instead of an origination fee, CAN Capital charges a $595 administrative fee for its MCA product.
 The company offers a simple online application.

 CAN Capital does not set a minimum personal credit score for MCAs.
-You will need six months in business and $150k in annual revenue.
+You will need to have been in business for six months and have $ 150,000 in annual revenue.
+CAN Capital is based in Georgia.

 Reliant Funding

-Reliant Funding is a San Diego-based alternative lender whose main financing product is a business cash advance.
+Reliant Funding is a San Diego-based alternative lender, offering a primary financing product, a business cash advance.
 Advance amounts range from $5k-$400k.

 Sometimes, it’s possible to get same-day funding, but it usually takes 1-3 business days.
-Reliant Funding’s factor rates are between 1.10-1.40.
+Reliant Funding’s factor rates range from 1.10 to 1.40.

 Its MCA product also includes an origination fee, but the company doesn’t disclose the fee range.
-You’ll need six months in business, $60k annual revenue, and a minimum credit score of 525 to qualify.
+To qualify, you must have been in business for at least six months, have an annual revenue of $60,000, and a minimum credit score of 525.
+Reliant Funding’s headquarters are in California.

 Platform-Specific MCAs

 Some payment processors and eCommerce platforms offer business financing products to merchants who use their services.
-You may benefit from unique perks and discounts if you process payments using any of the following.
+You may be eligible for exclusive perks and discounts if you process payments using one of the following methods.

 PayPal Working Capital is a financing product that operates like a merchant cash advance.
 Consider this product if your business processes payments using PayPal.

-Shopify is one of the leading eCommerce platforms in the world.
+Shopify is one of the world’s leading e-commerce platforms.
 Shopify Capital is an invite-only financing product for qualified customers.

 Using Square payment processors might make you eligible for Square Business Loans, which operate like a business cash advance.
 Like Shopify, this program is invite-only, so the company will notify you when you’re eligible.

-Stripe rounds out the holy trinity of payment processors along with PayPal and Square.
+Stripe is another one of the big three payment processors, along with PayPal and Square.
 It was the last of the three to offer business financing to its customers.
 The Stripe Capital application is by invitation only, so you’ll be notified if and when you’re eligible.

 How do I qualify for a Merchant Cash Advance?